krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 conditions—exactly the kind of behavior we expect to encounter with complex adaptive systems in domains like software development.

-## $L = \lambda W$: A Recap

-In the previous sections, we focused on a framing of Little's Law that was entirely motivated by the attempt to mathematically prove an empirically observed relationship.

-Both the Little and Stidham proofs were aimed at establishing the relationship between $L$, $\lambda$, and $W$, and identifying the conditions under which it holds in general input-output systems with discrete, observable arrivals and departures.
-Stidham's proof can be considered definitive, as it provides a general, constructive definition that can be applied to both deterministic and stochastic systems.

-However, the techniques used in both proofs reveal that $L = \lambda W$ expresses something deeper than a property of queueing systems: it captures a fundamental relationship between the accumulation of quantity and the accumulation of time in any input-output process.

-> In short, $L = \Lambda w$ holds universally and unconditionally, at all time
-> intervals and time scales, whereas $L = \lambda W$ holds only in the limit, provided
-> the sample path converges.

-We may think of $L = \Lambda w$ as the *operator's perspective* on the system: it measures accumulation of quantity and time over a local, shifting observation window.
-By contrast, $L = \lambda W$ reflects the *customer’s perspective*: it summarizes the typical time spent in the system by each item and compares it to time averages of system-wide presence over longer, more stable windows.
-The two formulations involve different quantities, but when convergence holds, their values align—bringing the operator’s measurement of time averages into agreement with the customer’s measurement of item averages.

-This distinction is especially relevant in domains like software development, where customer-facing time metrics (like lead time) are often much longer than the default reporting windows for operational metrics such as WIP and throughput.
-In such cases, mistaking $L = \lambda W$ as a universally valid identity can lead to misleading and incoherent management signals.

-In this sense, the finite-window identity $L = \Lambda w$ should be regarded as the true *law*, since it holds unconditionally across all time windows and time scales.
-The probabilistic and asymptotic versions are special cases that hold only under additional convergence conditions.
-They are important in their own right, but the two sets of measurements are not interchangeable.

-This marks a fundamental shift in perspective—one that we adopt in the [Presence Calculus](./intro_to_presence_calculus.html), a formalism that unifies the core ideas behind these proofs under a common measure-theoretic foundation.

-But first, we’ll examine one more critical generalization of the law.
-This next step extends the principle of time accumulation in input-output systems to the more general concept of *time-value*, and this is what we adopt as the fundamental primitive in the Presence Calculus.

-This next generalization reveals not only the breadth and power of Little’s Law, but also illustrates how mathematical proofs can uncover deeper structural truths—well beyond the specific claims they were originally intended to establish.

 ## $H = \lambda G$, the general form of Little's Law (1980)